hpcc-systems/Medley/README.md

 - Searching for related IDs, given a dataset of IDs
 - Searching for related IDs, given a dataset of data mimicking the source dataset

-LexisNexis Risk Solutions patent pending as of June 30, 2020.

 ## License
 This software is [licensed](LICENSE.txt) under the Apache v2 license.